 Share your referral link on social media.
 You may want to share them in groups that have a similar interest.
 However, be mindful of the rules of the group.
 Some groups do not allow referral or affiliate links.
 Make sure that you read the rules first.

 When sharing your link on social media, you may want to include some of the things that you love in the post along with your affiliate link.
 This will pique the curiosity and interest of the post readers.
-You can share on Twitter, Facebook, LinkedIn, and Pinterest.
+You can share on any social platform including Twitter, Facebook, LinkedIn, Pinterest, and our latest favorite, TikTok.

 Social media sharing will be most effective if you have a following of people who enjoy your posts.
 The more people who read your posts, the more likely one of your friends will click on the referral link and make a purchase.